 Numerous works by Ulay, the photograph and performance artist, have dealt with the subject of water as a major component of the human body and as a natural resource to which all humans should be entitled to freely access.

 Acquired as part of Bird in Hand’s 2015 vintage ‘JOY’ launch in 2018.

-UNSW Art & Design BFA (Hons) and MFA graduate Newell Harry is an Australian-born artist of South African and Mauritian descent.
-For over the past decade his projects have drawn from an intimate web of recurring travels and connections across Oceania and the wider Asia-Pacific, to South Africa’s Western Cape Province where the artist’s extended family continue to reside.
-From Pidgin and Creole languages to modes of exchange in the ‘gift economies’ of the South Pacific, Harry’s interests often culminate in culturally ‘entangled’ installations conflating more linear attitudes to language, collection and material.
+Newell Harry is an Australian-born artist of South African and Mauritian descent.
+His projects are drawn from an intimate web of recurring travels and connections across Oceania and the wider Asia-Pacific, to South Africa’s Western Cape Province where the artist’s extended family continue to reside.

-Protect Me from What I Am explores objects, images and bodies that have been understood as vessels for divine information within interlacing histories of art, religion and value.
+Silverman works in sculpture, performance, photography and theatre.
+She explores objects, images and bodies that have been understood as vessels for divine information within interlacing histories of art, religion and values.